India, New Zealand ready for ‘pointy end’ of the Cricket World Cup

 India will look to continue their form going into the semifinals, but New Zealand are confident of springing a surprise against the hosts in Mumbai.

-Who: India vs New Zealand
+Who: India vs New Zealand (live coverage)

 When: Wednesday, November 15, 2pm (08:30 GMT)